universetraveller/CatenaD4J/README.md

 CatenaD4J (c4j) is a dataset that can be used to evaluate existing techniques on repairing indivisible multi-hunk bugs.
 This repository also contains an implementation of tool for  detecting and creating indivisible bugs.

 C4j works like a plugin of other datasets and now use Defects4J as default backend because c4j contains a lot of bugs generated from defects4j.
 But it is easy to switch its backend or expand its commands and bugs.

+> [!NOTE]
+> In our experiments, we discovered some flaky bugs in the Mockito project within this dataset.
+These bugs produced varying test results when run in different environments (e.g. sequential versus parallel execution, or under high CPU usage).
+We wil be working to determine the reasons.
+It is recommended to avoid using bugs in the Mockito project currently.

 ## Bugs  in the dataset
 CatenaD4J now contains 6 projects and 367 bugs generated from Defects4J.